antiphp/cognoz.github.io/cheats.md

 curl localhost:38219/hello
 Hello from heketi

+### Too long node evacuation (up to 7-10 minutes)
+Start kube-controller-manager with these flags (if you are using rancher, then just upgrade controller-manager service)
+`` --node-monitor-grace-period=16s --pod-eviction-timeout=30s``

 ### Find pod by ip
 ``kubectl get pods -o wide --namespace monitoring | grep $ip``